ulrich-merkel/client-side-cache/README.md

         	// all resources loaded
         });

 For a full list of available resource options, please take a look at the section "Resource options".
+It is advised that you specify the mime type of each resource - if you omit this value, the resource type will be guessed automatically but this will cost performance.

 #### Append resource data to dom:  ####
 You can append data to a given dom element on the page, if you specify a node parameter.
 This could be useful to load images and html files from cache and append the result to a some elements on the page.